 If any CMCC student or employee is a victim of a crime and does not want to pursue action through the criminal justice system, they may still make a confidential report.
-Any staff member in Student Services, Housing and Residence Life (including resident directors or resident assistants), or campus safety and security officers can file a report on the details of the incident without revealing the student or employees' identity or the identity of others.
+Any staff member in Student Services, Housing and Residence Life (including resident directors or resident assistants) can file a report on the details of the incident without revealing the student or employees' identity or the identity of others.
 In addition, the professional counselors on campus may inform students they are counseling that confidential crime reporting is available.
 Please contact Student Services at (207) 755-5293 for more information or to schedule an appointment.